+Cryptosporidiosis and giardiasis are intestinal illnesses caused by microscopic pathogens (cryptosporidium and giardia) which can be water borne.
+Ingestion of cryptosporidium may cause cryptosporidiosis, a gastrointestinal infection.
+Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome disease within a few weeks.
 However, immuno-compromised people are at greater risk of developing life-threatening illness.
 The Village encourages immuno-compromised individuals to consult their health care provider regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.

 Ingestion of giardia may cause giardiasis, an intestinal illness.
-It should be noted that the February 15, 2002 Public Health Update reported that for a public water supply, "routine chlorination of water is generally sufficient to kill giardia".
+Giardia is inactivated by disinfection.
 People exposed to giardia may experience mild or severe diarrhea, or in some instances no symptoms at all.
 Fever is rarely present.
 Occasionally, some individuals will have chronic diarrhea over several weeks or a month, with significant weight loss.
 Giardiasis can be treated with anti-parasitic medication.
 Individuals with weakened immune systems should consult with their health care providers about what steps would best reduce their risks of becoming infected with Giardiasis.
 Individuals who think that they may have been exposed to Giardiasis should contact their health care providers immediately.
 The giardia parasite is passed in the feces of an infected person or animal and may contaminate water or food.
 Person to person transmission may also occur in day care centers or other settings where hand washing practices are poor.